C04408v2 Master of Advanced Nursing

 Admission requirements

-Local applicants must have concurrent employment in, or access to, the chosen/relevant clinical area of study, and one year of post-registration clinical experience.
+- Evidence of concurrent employment as a Registered Nurse in, or access to, the chosen/relevant clinical area of study

-Students' current nursing registration will be confirmed via the National Register of Practitioners.
-Students should ensure that details of their registration are up-to-date on this register.
+Applicants’ current nursing registration are confirmed via the National Register of Practitioners.
+Applicants should ensure that details of their registration are up to date on this register.

 Eligibility for admission does not guarantee offer of a place.